Distributional Random Forests for Complex Survey Designs: Set-up and Background

+\begin{remark} (D1) separates super-population from design randomness, allowing design expectations to be taken conditionally on $(X^N, Z^N)$.
+(D2) rules out designs with vanishing sampling fraction.
+(D3) keeps the design weights bounded by ensuring inclusion probabilities are of order $n/N$.
+(D4), standard in the survey-process literature \cite{Boistard2012-gc, boistard_functional_2017, Cardot2010-cn}, controls the dependence among $\{\xi_i\}$ at order $1/n_s$.
+Together, (D2)--(D4) yield the design-based law of large numbers (Supplement, Lemma~S3), which is invoked in our latter consistency arguments.

-Simple random sampling without replacement (SRSWOR), Poisson (Bernoulli) sampling, SRSWOR, PPS with replacement with MOS bounded above and away from zero, and their stratified versions are all examples that satisfy \textup{(D1)}--\textup{(D4)}.
-Two--stage designs that satisfy a counter-part of (D1)--(D4) at each of the two stages satisfy also (D1)--(D4) at the subject level (Lemma A.2, Supplementary Material).
+These conditions are mild: simple random sampling without replacement (SRSWOR), Poisson sampling, probability-proportional-to-size (PPS) with replacement with bounded measure of size, and their stratified versions all satisfy (D2)--(D4) (Supplement, Lemma~S1).
+Stratified two-stage cluster designs satisfying analogous conditions at each stage induce SSU-level (D2)--(D3), while the pairwise dependence at the SSU level has an explicit primary-sampling-unit block structure that replaces (D4), see Section S3.1 in the Supplement. \end{remark}